-Time Day One Day Two Day Three Day Four 0800 Registration, norms, Welcome, Expectations and Objectives Pre-Test Laws, Policies, Strategic Frameworks and Advocacy on ASRHR Quality and friendly SRHR service delivery for adolescents Post Test 0920 Adolescent Population and sub groups Principles of ASRHR programming + + 1000- 1020 HEALTH I BREAK 1020 The SRH challenges being faced by adolescents Life skills empowerment for adolescents Self-awareness and empowerment of the service provider Action planning Physical development and human sexuality in relation to ASRHR Values Clarification Workshop Evaluation Closure 1300 - 1400 LUNCH BREAK 1400 Adolescents rights and responsibilities in the context of SRHR Comprehensive sexuality education for adolescents Educating and counselling adolescents: Practical tools and skills demonstration 1500 - 1515 HEALTH BREAK 1515 Laws, Policies, Strategic Frameworks and Advocacy on ASRHR Quality and friendly SRHR service delivery for adolescents Educating and counselling adolescents: Practical tools and skills demonstration delivery methodology.
-After every session, participants need to be asked to write down at least three key things learnt and at least three things they will do differently post training, at both the individual and collective team levels.
+Time Day One Day Two Day Three Day Four 0800 Registration, norms, Laws, Policies, Strategic Quality and friendly Post Test Welcome, Expectations Frameworks and SRHR service delivery and Objectives Pre-Test Advocacy on ASRHR for adolescents 0920 Adolescent Population Principles of ASRHR and subgroups programming + + 1000- 1020 HEALTH BREAK 1020 The SRH challenges Life skills empowerment Self-awareness and Action planning being faced by for adolescents empowerment of the adolescents service provider Physical development Values Clarification Workshop Evaluation and human sexuality in Closure relation to ASRHR + Closure 1300 - 1400 LUNCH BREAK 1400 Adolescents rights and Comprehensive Educating and responsibilities in the sexuality education for counselling context of SRHR adolescents adolescents: Practical tools and skills demonstration 1500 - 1515 HEALTH BREAK 1515 Laws, Policies, Strategic Quality and friendly Educating and Frameworks and SRHR service delivery counselling Advocacy on ASRHR for adolescents adolescents: Practical tools and skills demonstration session, participants need to be asked to write down at least key three things learnt and at least three things they consider doing differently post training, at both individual and collective team levels.

 The morning sessions from day two to four may need to start with a participatory 5-10-minute recap of the activities of the previous day.
-The training can end between 1630 - 1700 hours depending on the session face various sexual and reproductive health challenges related to their development despite some notable investments in addressing these challenges.
+The training can end between 1630 - 1700 hours depending on the session delivery methodology.
+After every